-- 4. Of the (minimum) 48 units of credit in courses related to an approved program of study in Science for the combined degree: - 4.1 None may be from courses offered by the Faculty of Commerce and Economics. - 4.2Students must complete the prescribed courses for an approved program of study in the program 3970, excepting programs 0161 (Physics with Computer Science), 1400 (Information Systems), 2527 (Earth and Environmental Science) and 6853 (Biological Ecology) which are excluded.
-Further discussion will determine the availability of 3800 (Food Science), 6831 (Marine Science (Physical Oceanography)) and 6852 (Mathematical Ecology).
-Remaining courses to make up the minimum 84 units of credit in Science courses should be selected from the relevant optional courses as listed for each eligible Science program. - 5.
-Candidates for Honours in the Science component of the combined degree program will need to undertake an additional year of study as prescribed by the relevant School, and to fulfil prerequisite conditions for undertaking Honours as listed for each Approved Program of Study.
+3. Of the (minimum) 48 units of credit in courses related to an approved program of study in Science for the combined degree:

+3.1 None may be from courses offered by the Faculty of Commerce and Economics.

+3.2 Students must complete the prescribed courses for an approved major in the program 3970 or with approval, Computer Science.
+Remaining courses to make up the minimum 84 units of credit in Science courses should be selected from the relevant optional courses as listed for each eligible Science program.

+4. Candidates for Honours in the Science component of the combined degree program will need to undertake an additional year of study as prescribed by the relevant School, and to fulfil prerequisite conditions for undertaking Honours as listed for each Approved Program of Study.
 Students who wish to undertake Honours in Science should consult the Head of the School in which they wish to undertake Honours at or prior to their third year of study.